Kyun-J/FlexHybridApp-Android/README.md

 Unlike the existing WebView's addJavascriptInterface () function, it does not receive the name parameter.
 The interface added through this function can be called through the `$flex` Object on the web.
 > ```js
-> const NatieveValue = await $flex.likeThis();
+> const NativeValue = await $flex.likeThis();
 > ```

 #### `getWebChromeClient(): FlexWebChromeClient`
 > Unlike base WebView, it returns FlexWebChromeClient.

 #### `setWebChromeClient(client: WebChromeClient)`
-> WebChromeClient is taken as an argument, but an Execption occurs if it cannot be cast to FlexWebChromeClient.
+> WebChromeClient is taken as an argument, but an Exception occurs if it cannot be cast to FlexWebChromeClient.

 #### `getWebViewClient(): FlexWebViewClient`
 > Unlike base WebView, it returns FlexWebViewClient.

 #### `setWebViewClient(client: WebViewClient)`
-> WebViewClient is taken as an argument, but an Execption occurs if it cannot be cast to FlexWebViewClient.
+> WebViewClient is taken as an argument, but an Exception occurs if it cannot be cast to FlexWebViewClient.

 #### `evalFlexFunc(funcName: String, prompt: Any?)`
 #### `evalFlexFunc(funcName: String)`